sejnub/ha-prometheus-stack/README.md

-# Prometheus Stack Add-on for Home Assistant
+# InfluxDB Stack Add-on for Home Assistant

-A comprehensive monitoring stack for Home Assistant that includes Prometheus, Alertmanager, Karma, Blackbox Exporter, and VS Code in a single add-on.
+A comprehensive time-series monitoring stack for Home Assistant that includes InfluxDB 2.x, Grafana with built-in Alerting, and VS Code in a single add-on.

 - [1.
 What is this?](#1-what-is-this)
 - [2.
 Key Features](#2-key-features)